intersel/Blapy/README.md

 This "blapyIndex" may be used in your template as any other of properties (${blapyIndex} or {{blapyIndex}})...

+It starts from 1... if json data is not an array, then blapyIndex is set to 0.

 ## Multiple templates
 According to the context, you may need to change the template of your block to display differently your data.